 The Student Publications Committee has 11 voting members, which includes a representation of faculty, staff, students and a professional journalist.
 It consists of:

-- The director of the School of Journalism & Broadcasting.
+- The director of the School of Media.

-- A representative from the Student Affairs division, nominated by the vice president for Student Affairs.
+- A representative from the Enrollment and Student Experience division, nominated by the vice president for that area Affairs.

-- A representative from the Public Affairs division, nominated by the vice president for Public Affairs.
+- A representative from the Community Affairs division, nominated by the leadership of that area.

 - Three faculty or senior staff members to represent academic or academic-related areas appointed for renewable three-year terms, one nominated by the University Senate, two nominated by a three-member executive committee appointed by the Student Publications Committee chair.